LauGroup/TmEnc_Flux/README.md

 # TmEnc_Flux
-MD trajectories and analysis scripts for a forthcoming paper.
+MD inputs and analysis scripts for a forthcoming paper.